Real Name | Rodney Strickland |

 - Wondering what Rod Strickland's full name is?
 Rod Strickland's full name is Rodney Strickland

-- Rod Strickland is American
+- Rod Strickland's nationality is American

 - Rod Strickland was born on 1966-7-11

-- Rod Strickland is currently Married (Cheryl)
+- Is Rod Strickland single or married?
+Rod Strickland is Married (Cheryl)!

 - Which school did Rod Strickland go to?
 Rod Strickland attended DePaul University